 We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

-Our code review pipeline used GPT-4 to enforce a specific internal standard — we called it our "API contract checklist."
+Our code review pipeline used GPT-4 to enforce an internal standard we called the "API contract checklist."
 Every PR that touched our public API surface ran a GitHub Actions job that sent each changed route's controller code to GPT-4 and asked it to verify 12 specific requirements: error response shape, pagination format, auth header handling, rate limit headers, and so on.

 THE PIPELINE